Aidzillafont/Aidzillafont.github.io/_posts/2022-04-18-Student-Performance-Analysis.md

-As can be seen there is a number of scores on math, reading and writing.
-These are for varing types of people.
+As can be seen there is a number of scores on maths, reading and writing.
+These are for varying types of people.
 Lets aggregate some of the groups to see if there is an things standing out.

 ```python